 • Discharge events, including timestamp, peak current, and/or energy values.

-These monitoring capabilities are essential to support ITAIPU’s transition toward condition-based maintenance and improved diagnostic practices for high voltage equipment.
+These monitoring capabilities are essential to support Itaipu’s transition toward condition-based maintenance and improved diagnostic practices for high voltage equipment.

-Initial Tests at ITAIPU’s High Voltage Laboratory
+Initial Tests at Itaipu High Voltage Laboratory

-With the goal of evaluating performance of the two surge arrester monitoring devices prior to installation, ITAIPU conducted a comprehensive series of laboratory tests at its high voltage laboratory.
-This initiative aimed to evaluate the device’s performance and verify agreement of the measurements with the traditional instrument used to measure resistive leakage current in the field (hereinafter referred to as Instrument X).
+To evaluate performance of the monitoring devices prior to their installation, Itaipu conducted a series of tests at its HV Laboratory.
+This also aimed to verify agreement of the measurements with the traditional instrument used to measure resistive leakage current in the field, hereafter referred to as Instrument X. Table 2 shows the main specifications of the instrument.
+Both devices (A and B), as well as Instrument X use the B2 method of IEC 60099-5.

 Device B was tested with its complete configuration (datalogger unit, transponderpad and smartphone) and installed on the surge arrester (Ur = 60 kV, Uc = 48 kV, class 10 kA) as per Fig. 2.